Holistic Student Support

 For some students, ASU-Newport is only the first step in reaching their academic goals!
 We have staff dedicated to assist students through the process of transferring to a four-year institution.

-If you have questions, please email our Transfer Coordinator Ronda McGrew at .
+If you have questions, please email our Director of Career and Transfer Services at

 College can be a difficult and challenging time, and we're here to help.
 This support may include helping you to perform better academically, to cope with your emotions, or to be more effective in your relationships with others.